readthedocs/blog/fundraising-wrapup.rst

 We started the fund raise drive at the beginning of PyCon, and in a little under 3 weeks you were able to bring us up to our funding goal of $24,000.
-With the end of April, we've wrapped up funding for now.
+With the end of April, we've wrapped up fundraising for now.
 You can `still contribute`_ however, and give us a head start on our next fund raising goal.

 We set our goal to cover support costs for the next 3 months, and to set Read